fleetdm/fleet/handbook/product/README.md

 ### How feature requests are evaluated
 Digestion of these new product ideas (requests) happens at the **🎁🗣 Feature Fest** meeting.

-At the **🎁🗣 Feature Fest** meeting, the DRI (Head of Product) weighs all requests in the agenda.
+At the **🎁🗣 Feature Fest** meeting, the DRI (Head of Product) weighs all requests on the board.
 When the team weighs a request, it is immediately prioritized or put to the side.
 - A _request is prioritized_ when the DRI decides it is a priority.
 When this happens, the team sets the request to be estimated within five business days.
 - A _request is put to the side_ when the business perceives competing priorities as more pressing in the immediate moment.

-If a feature is not prioritized, it only means that the feature has been rejected _at that time_.
-It is up to the requestor to bring the request back again at another 🎁🗣 Feature Fest meeting.
+If a feature is not prioritized during a 🎁🗣 Feature Fest meeting, it only means the feature has been rejected _at that time_.
+Requestors will be notified by the Head of Product, and they can resubmit their request at a future meeting.

 Requests are weighed by:
 - The completeness of the request (see [making a request](#making-a-request))